 There were three people in our «Delta» team, so we decided that one person would ask questions, and the two others would listen and note down the info.

 We settled a goal and created the list of questions based on the plan we got: First the person had to introduce himself.
-Further on we proceeded to the gals of the interview, but the main point was not to reveal the real goal of the survey right away.
-So we came up to our customers with a more abstract goal.
-Then we continued with simple questions, asking about some typical situations or routine.
-As soon as the customer was ready for a deeper conversation we proceeded to the stories with certain details and step by step analyses of the consumer last experience.
+Further on, we proceeded to the interview questions, but the main point was not to reveal the survey's real goal right away.
+So we came up with a more abstract goal for our customers.
+Then we continued with simple questions about typical situations or routines.
+As soon as the customer was ready for a deeper conversation, we proceeded to the stories, with specific details and step-by-step analyses of the customer's last experience.
 Through the interview we had to understand what «job» customers do.
 At the end of the interview, we asked to look through the questions to confirm the answers.
 In total, our team conducted 6 in-depth interviews.

 We attached files and notes with all the info to the Notion at the end of the day.
 At the end of our work Nova Poshta’s stakeholders had to get all the information about our research, so they could analyze it and implement some of our insights.